HIP-Labs/HIPSubnet/DEV_README.md

 The `HIPProtocol` class includes `serialize` and `deserialize` methods for converting the protocol instance to and from bytes for network transmission.

 ## Front-facing Interface
-To provide a user-friendly experience for miners and validators, the HIP subnet plans to integrate a front-facing interface using React and Next.js.
+To provide a user-friendly experience for miners and validators, the HIP subnet plans to integrate a front-facing interface using React (Maybe Next.js).
 The interface will communicate with the subnet through a REST API.

 The front-facing interface will offer the following features: